bziemba/sample-appium-mobile-website-tests/README.md

 ## AppiumSetup class

 `setCapabilities()` allow you to specify environment where tests will be executed.
-It can be web browser, real mobile device, Android emulator or iOS simulator.There are many capabilities you can specify for your testing needs.
+It can be web browser, real mobile device, Android emulator or iOS simulator.
+There are many capabilities you can specify for your testing needs.
 Desired capabilities are the keys that user provides at the beginning of test session.
 In my project I used [MobileCapabilityType](https://appium.github.io/java-client/io/appium/java_client/remote/MobileCapabilityType.html) class.

 To specify on which device tests should run you need to provide deviceName in setCapabilities.
 Device name can be checked by running command in terminal `adb devices` that would list all running/connected devices.
 In my AppiumSetup class you will notice that `deviceName` is `emulator-5554` which is default name for the first emulator opened.

 `getDriver()` this method launches AppiumDriver and allows communication and test execution between Appium server and testing framework.
 Please read more about various types of drivers [here](https://discuss.appium.io/t/what-is-the-use-or-difference-between-androiddriver-iosdriver-appiumdriver-and-remote-webdriver/8750)

 ## Run tests from IDE
+f
 1. Clone the project from the repository.
 2. Open it in your IDE.
 3. Start Appium server from desktop app or [Terminal](https://www.edgewordstraining.co.uk/2017/07/05/install-appium-server-windows/)